Asynchronous Task Execution with QgsTask

 • QGIS 3.20+: Earlier versions contain known task manager memory leaks and incomplete signal routing.

-• Python 3.7+: Required for modern type hints, stable exception handling, and concurrent.futures compatibility if bridging external libraries.
+• Python 3.9+: The interpreter bundled with all currently supported QGIS releases.
+Required for modern type hints, stable exception handling, and concurrent.futures compatibility if bridging external libraries.

 • Familiarity with Qt Signals/Slots: Understanding how pyqtSignal routes across thread boundaries is mandatory.
 Review the Qt Threading Basics documentation to grasp event loop mechanics.